eProsima/Micro-XRCE-DDS-docs/docs/deployment.rst

         :align: center

 Once the subscriber is configured, the `subscriber client` logs in the *Agent* `B`.
-As all their entities have been created previously, so it only need to configure the read after log in.
+As all their entities have been created previously, so it only needs to configure the read after log in.
 Once the data request message has been sent, the subscriber will receive the topics from the publisher through `DDS` world.